sunface/rust-by-practice/en/src/variables.md

 # Variables

 ### Binding and mutablity
-🌟 fix the error below with least change
+🌟 fix the error below with least modifying
 ```rust,editable

 fn main() {